terraform-industry/electrical-safety-wiki/docs/procedures/hazard-identification.md

 **Cause:** When live voltages get too close, they can break down the air between them, creating an arc.
 Proper clearances must be maintained.

-**Effects:** Sustained arcs can reach temperatures up to 3000°C, leading to:
+**Effects:** Sustained electrical arcs—such as those from high-current industrial faults or welding—can easily reach 3000 °C, which is already hot enough to melt steel and vaporize many metals.
+However, depending on the current density, arc length, and surrounding environment, plasma core temperatures can exceed 6000 °C and in extreme cases approach 20 000 °C, leading to:

 - Vaporization of metals and plastics
-- Risk of system fires
+- High risk of system fires
 - Severe burns to personnel
+- DEATH

 <!-- markdownlint-disable -->
 <figure style="text-align: center;">
   <img src="../../media/hazard-identification-electrical-arcing-1.png" alt="Electrical arcing damage showing carbonization and burn marks on equipment" style="width: 50%; display: inline-block;">
-  <figcaption><em>Electrical arcing damage - Note the carbonization and burn patterns from sustained arcing between conductors</em></figcaption>
+  <figcaption><em>What NOT to do in an electrical arc fire - Note: Always use a CLASS C fire extinguisher.
+NEVER attempt to manually shut off a breaker that has sustaining arcing between conductors!
+Go to the panel source!</em></figcaption>
 </figure>

 **Standards:** Clearance requirements are dictated by [UL 62368-1](<https://en.wikipedia.org/wiki/UL_(safety_organization)#Standards>).
 Working voltage is multiplied by 2 to account for surge conditions.
 This establishes the minimum allowable distance for line-to-line and line-to-ground spacing in ungrounded systems.

 <figure style="text-align: center;">
   <img src="../../media/hazard-identification-electrical-arcing-3.png" alt="UL 62368-1 voltage clearance standards chart showing required spacing distances" style="width: 100%; display: inline-block;">